covid19-articles-from-china/Articles-from-China/docs/_posts/2020-04-17-Lianhua-Qingwen-Three-Medicines-COVID-19-Indication.md

 **Three Chinese Patent Medicines Approved for Adding Indication for COVID-19**

-"Given the important role played by the 'Three Medicines' in this epidemic and the favorable evidence obtained, the State Drug Administration has approved adding the treatment of COVID-19 into the indications of the three medicines."
+"Given the important role played by the 'Three Medicines' in this epidemic and the favorable evidence obtained, the State Drug Administration has approved to add the treatment of COVID-19 into the indications of the three medicines."
 Li Yu, director of the Science and Technology Department of the State Administration of Traditional Chinese Medicine, said so in the press conference on the afternoon of April 14.

 The relevant approval documents issued by the State Drug Administration respectively state:

-Approval of Lianhua Qingwen Capsules (Granules) Instructions [Functional Indications] Item adding "Routine treatment of COVID-19, can be used for fever, cough, and fatigue caused by mild or regular COVID-19"; [Usage and Dosage] Item adding "COVID-19 mild or regular case treatment course 7-10 days."
+Approval of Lianhua Qingwen Capsules (Granules) Instructions [Functional Indications] item to add "Routine treatment of COVID-19, can be used for fever, cough, and fatigue caused by mild or regular COVID-19"; [Usage and Dosage] item to add "COVID-19 mild or regular case treatment course 7-10 days."

-Approval of Xuebijing Injection Instructions [Functional Indications] item adding "can be used for COVID-19 severe and critical case systemic inflammatory response syndrome or / and multiple organ failure"; [Usage and Dosage] item adding "for COVID-19: 100ml diluted with 0.9% sodium chloride injection 250ml, twice a day".
+Approval of Xuebijing Injection Instructions [Functional Indications] item to add "can be used for COVID-19 severe and critical case systemic inflammatory response syndrome or / and multiple organ failure"; [Usage and Dosage] item to add "for COVID-19: 100ml diluted with 0.9% sodium chloride injection 250ml, twice a day".

-Approval of Jinhua Qinggan Granules [Functional Indications] item adding "in routine treatment of COVID-19, can be used for fever, cough, and fatigue caused by mild or regular COVID-19” in addition to the original approved content; [Usage and Dosage] adding "COVID-19 mild or regular case: 1 to 2 bags at a time, 3 times a day.
+Approval of Jinhua Qinggan Granules [Functional Indications] item to add "in routine treatment of COVID-19, can be used for fever, cough, and fatigue caused by mild or regular COVID-19” in addition to the original approved content; [Usage and Dosage] to add "COVID-19 mild or regular case: 1 to 2 bags at a time, 3 times a day.
 The course of treatment is 5 to 7 days" in addition to the original approved content.

 The Paper looked into the instructions for the three Chinese patent medicines and noted that their functions all include "clearing heat and removing toxins", which is suitable for fever symptoms.
 Among them, Lianhua Qingwen Capsules also treats "chills, muscle soreness, nasal congestion, runny nose, cough" etc.; Xuebijing Injection also treats wheezing, heart palpitations, infection-induced systemic inflammation etc.; the functions of Jinhua Qinggan Granules also include treating "red and sore throat, nasal congestion, runny nose, thirst" etc..

-Information from the State Drug Administration shows that Lianhua Qingwen Capsules, Granules and Tablets are exclusive patent products from Shijiazhuang Yiling Pharmaceutical Co., Ltd. (hereinafter referred to as: Yiling Pharmaceutical) and its wholly-owned subsidiary Beijing Yiling Pharmaceutical Co., Ltd.; Xuebijing injection is produced by Tianjin Chase Sun Pharmaceutical Co., Ltd. (hereinafter: Chase Sun Pharmaceutical); Jinhua Qinggan Granule is an exclusive product from Juxiechang (Beijing) Pharmaceutical, a subsidiary of Beijing Yushengtang Sinopharm Holding Co., Ltd.
+Information from the State Drug Administration shows that Lianhua Qingwen Capsules, Granules and Tablets are exclusive patent products from Shijiazhuang Yiling Pharmaceutical Co., Ltd. (hereinafter referred to as: Yiling Pharmaceutical) and its wholly-owned subsidiary Beijing Yiling Pharmaceutical Co., Ltd.; Xuebijing injection is produced by Tianjin Chase Sun Pharmaceutical Co., Ltd. (hereinafter: Chase Sun Pharmaceutical); Jinhua Qinggan Granules is an exclusive product from Juxiechang (Beijing) Pharmaceutical, a subsidiary of Beijing Yushengtang Sinopharm Holding Co., Ltd.

-The Paper noted that since news of the approval was announced, as of April 17, Yiling Pharmaceuticals and Hongri Pharmaceuticals, as publicly listed companies, had reached the top daily trading limit for three consecutive days.
+The Paper noted that since news of the approval was announced, as of April 17, Yiling Pharmaceutical and Chase Sun Pharmaceutical, as publicly listed companies, had reached the maximum daily trading limit for three consecutive days.

 **Lianhua Qingwen "Born for SARS"**